 FIND OUT more about The Village magazine, including information for advertisers.

-All content is copyright 1998-2013.
+All content is copyright of Platform Publishing & Media Ltd 1998-2017.
 For further help or information, please contact the Editor.

 Amateur astronomer Brian Watkiss peers into the Village night sky.